 She offers exclusive Sushi and Teppanyaki cookery classes, and bespoke catering and also holds Sake tastings for both private and corporate events.

-Her work as a Sushi Chef has landed her partnerships with some of the most prestigious restaurants in the world including, Benihanna, Matsuri, The Colony Club, Ozu County Hall, AAYA, the Kingly club-kyashii restaurant, and Gordon Ramse y Restaurant.
+Her work as a Sushi Chef has landed her partnerships with some of the most prestigious restaurants in the UK including, Benihanna, Matsuri, The Colony Club, Ozu County Hall, AAYA, the Kingly club-kyashi restaurant, Sake no Hana, Savoy, and Gordon Ramse y Restaurant.

-Keiko has also had the opportunity to cook for several big named celebrities such as Super model Karen Mulder, and entertainers like the band Oasis, Devon Aoki, Geri Halliwell Spice Girl, Pat Kensit, Chelsea footballers, Simon Jordon, Boy Zone
+Keiko has also had the opportunity to cook for several big named celebrities such as Super model Karen Mulder, and entertainers like the band Oasis, Devon Aoki, Geri Halliwell Spice Girl, Pat Kensit, Chelsea footballers, Simon Jordon, Boy Zone, and Natalie Portman

 She even had the honor of cooking for the producer of the big hit Ocean’s Eleven movie, Jerry Weintraub.
 When the best are looking for the best Teppanyaki Chef, they come to Keiko

 Keiko’s passion for food, innovative food creation, cooking, and teaching has led her to become a leader in healthy Japanese cooking.
 She expertly combines traditional techniques with modern flair to develop the best tasting Japanese food in the world.

 As she continues to gain more experience, she is honing her skills to create better tasting and healthier Japanese cuisine for the industry.
 This is one of her greatest accomplishments.